 Click the circles below to view the full 17 football-fields-worth of fresh online real estate in browser-stretching 1200000p:

-Embodied within, no doubt, is lots of latent mischief, more than a few megatons of evil, and the greater potential for creativity, kindness, and love.
+Within is lots of latent mischief, more than a few megatons of evil, and simultaneously, an even greater potential for creativity, kindness, and love.

 Enjoy, and let’s be good to each other out there.